Cloud 9 + Visual Studio Code Remote

 If you followed my blog post, you now have a fully functioning cloud based integrated development environment.
-This is good enough for starting out with, but lets take it to the next level.
+This is good enough to start out with, but lets take it to the next level.

 In this blog post, I will show you how you can use Visual Studio Code and connect it to your AWS Cloud 9 development environment.
 This allows you to not have to setup anything on your local machine, except for having to install Visual Studio Code.

 Visual Studio Code is also the suggested IDE if you are following The Odin Project: